Supporting young people through cancer - Ryan’s story

-In April 2021, Ryan (15) was diagnosed with cancer.
-Here, Ryan’s mum Paula tells us how Charity funded mental health support has made all the difference for their family.
+In April 2021, Ryan was diagnosed with cancer at 15 years old.
+Here, Ryan and his mum Paula tell us how the Charity funded mental health support they received has made all the difference for their family.

 A cancer diagnosis and treatment is a difficult and life changing experience for anyone, but for children and young people it can have a long-lasting impact on their mental health and disrupt key moments in their development.

 To support our young patients and their families through the big and difficult emotions of a cancer diagnosis, The Royal Marsden Cancer Charity fund the Paediatric and Teenage Psychological Support Service who provide essential support to young patients and their families.

 “Ryan was initially diagnosed with gastroenteritis, but the pains got worse and worse,” explains Ryan's mum Paula.
 “Around Easter 2021 we took him to hospital, and they found he has a rare condition which meant a section of his bowel had effectively eaten some of his large bowel.”

 Then, In April 2021, fifteen-year-old Ryan was diagnosed with non-Hodgkin’s Burkitt lymphoma - a rare type of cancer that affects the immune system.
 He was referred to The Royal Marsden and began intensive steroids and chemotherapy treatment which involved extended stays in hospital and time off school, which Ryan found incredibly difficult.
 This really affected his mental health.
 It also put a strain on his mum Paula, who was with him throughout his treatment, and their relationship

 “When I was told it was cancer, I thought it meant I was going to die.
 It all seemed so unfair.
 The treatment itself was brutal and I started having panic attacks." says Ryan.